 1EdTech Consortium (1EdTech) oversees the evolution and certification of two open and verifiable digital credential standards that can help HR departments wield this double-edged sword and that are already widely adopted in the education and professional development communities.

 - Open Badges 3.0: These badges act as visual representations of a specific achievement, containing metadata about the earner and issuer and evidence of the accomplishment.
-Think of them as digital certificates you can easily share electronically and display on platforms like portfolios or social media, but that can also be opened to further illustrate what the learner can do.
+Think of them as digital certificates you can easily share electronically and display on platforms like portfolios or social media, but that can also be opened to illustrate further what the learner can do.

 The use of open data standards ensures that verifiable credentials are machine-readable (not just flat PDFs) and electronically verifiable.
 This empowers employers to directly access and confirm a candidate's skills, competencies, degrees, and work experience through the credential, helping to ensure that resumes accurately reflect a candidate's abilities and avoiding AI-generated embellishments.